10 Activities to Fuel Your Sense of Adventure!

 6. Water Skiing/Wakeboarding

-No matter where you are, if there is a lake nearby, chances are you’ll see water skiiers and wakeboarders out on the water.
+No matter where you are if there is a lake nearby, chances are you’ll see water skiers and wakeboarders out on the water.
 Hotspots for these water sports are mostly found in Southern states like California, Arizona, Texas, and Florida.

 If you’re looking for some adventure when you head to the beach, this is the activity for you!
 You can surf anywhere that has waves, but the best surfing is definitely found on the West Coast and Hawaii.
 Places like the North Shore of Oahu, and Southern California are known for their giant waves and totally tubular surf.
 Countless beach towns along the West Coast have surfboard rentals, and even offer lessons for beginners.
 Don’t forget your wetsuit!

 For those who might be intimidated by surfing, skimboarding is another extreme activity you can try.
 With skimboarding, you don’t necessarily need waves, you just need some shallow water that you can “skim” across.
 It’s a fun alternative to surfing with less risk involved.

 Parasailing is a combination of boating and hang gliding that allows you to glide through the air while being towed by boat.
 It’s a fun resort activity that can be found anywhere there’s a large body of water, but warmer climates are generally better for parasailing.